AY2425S2-CS2113-T12-2/tp/docs/team/shengjie13245.md

     - `delete-note`
 - Added UML diagram for following sections:
     - Class Diagram
+- Proof Reading and Fixing errors in DG

 ## Contribution to team-based tasks:
 - Maintained the issue tracker and managed milestones.
 - Assisted in integrating features contributed by team members.